calebweldon/ExplodingKittens/docs/weekly-reports/week6-meeting.md

 ## Agenda

 ### Progress Evaluation
+- working on game setup phase (deck, player, card, turn controller)
+- ui effort:
+- finishing up the game setup phase classes, and then game setup and game controller
+- comment: one Controller per card (and a corresponding View)
+- Suggestion: quickly prototype with one card

 ### Questions from the team (about design, linter, tests, etc.)
+- dependency injection that makes SpotBugs mad
+- enum:
+- card class design

 ### Teamwork
 #### Strength: What has been working well
+- meet weekly
+- real feedback
+-

 #### Concerns: What can be improved